slightlytyler/react-portland-ui/src/packages/Button/documentation.md

 ---
 module: buttons
 description: A button.
-Push it and it does stuff.
+Click it and it does stuff.
 ---

 #### Basic button